 Mature SCOBYs produce new SCOBYs on a regular basis.
 If you know someone who brews their own kombucha, they likely have a surplus population of SCOBYs and would be happy to give you one.
 Make sure to ask for a cup of starter liquid (previously brewed kombucha) too.

-Otherwise, you can order a SCOBY from my affiliate partners at Kombucha Kamp.
+Otherwise, you can order a SCOBY from my favorite source of organic teas and kombucha supplies.

 How to Make Kombucha

 Update: we are now making continuous brew kombucha, a method which I highly recommend.
 Find those instructions here: How to Start Continuous Brew Kombucha.

 - large cooking pot(s)*

 - large glass jar (gallon sized works well)